 13. Community of Retirees

-Maine is often referred to as an “old stateOpens in a new tab.” not because of its long existence as a state in The United States of America, but because of the number of retirees that inhabit the state.
+Maine is often referred to as an “old state” not because of its long existence as a state in The United States of America, but because of the number of retirees that inhabit the state.
 This is due to a number of reasons.
 One of those is that those who are retired are often more financially capable of meeting the high price of living that comes with living in Portland.
 Another reason is that there is not much regarding the entertainment industry to be found in Portland, Maine.

 Both these points, among others, are driving factors that deter people, especially young families, from living in Portland.